ooolmk/Estimate-lungDVF-from-body-surface/README.md

 additional code will be available soon.
 ----------------------------------------------------------------------------

 Real-time estimation of lung deformation from body surface using a general CoordConv CNN.
+This project has been accepted by Computer Methods and Programs in Biomedicine (doi.org/10.1016/j.cmpb.2023.107998).

 Note the path parameters in the replacement code.